SHAREHOLDER ALERT: Pomerantz Law Firm Announces the Filing of a Class Action Against FAT Brands, Inc.– FAT

-NEW YORK, July 20, 2024 (GLOBE NEWSWIRE) -- NEW YORK, July 20, 2024 (GLOBENEWSWIRE) Pomerantz LLP announces that a class action lawsuit has been filed against FAT Brands, Inc. (“Fat Brands” or the “Company”) (NASDAQ: FAT).
+NEW YORK, July 26, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against FAT Brands, Inc. (“Fat Brands” or the “Company”) (NASDAQ: FAT).
 Such investors are advised to contact Danielle Peyton at newaction@pomlaw.com or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Fat Brands and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.